hu4i/hu4i.github.io/content/notes/deep-learning/index.md

   \end{equation*}
   $$

-  Un like L2 regularization, in L1 regularization, the weights shrink by a constant amount toward 0 (See [this](http://neuralnetworksanddeeplearning.com/chap3.html#other_techniques_for_regularization)):
+  Un like L2 regularization, in L1 regularization, the weights shrink by a constant amount toward 0 (see [this](http://neuralnetworksanddeeplearning.com/chap3.html#other_techniques_for_regularization)):

   $$
   \begin{equation*}